Single Sources of Truth

 // }

-We do need to provide a new name for the extended schema, so there's no conflict with the original one when we port it to other formats.
+You will need to provide a new name for the extended schema.
+This ensures there is no conflict with the original one when we port it to other formats.

-Similarly, you can create a new schema by picking specific props from another:
+Similar to extending, you can create a new schema by picking specific fields from another:

 const PublicUser = User.pickSchema('PublicUser', {